 How to get started on a calorie deficit diet plan.

 I can’t stress enough about proper planning.
 As with any diet, you should always consult a medical professional such as your doctor.
 With this in mind, a reduced-calorie diet is usually safe.
 However, it’s still better to be safe than sorry

 It’s important to remember; a calorie restriction should only be for people who are overweight.
 Shortly, I will show you how to work out your calorie deficit, but if the deficit is too big and you’re not overweight, it will become dangerous.

-Anything under 1200 calories a day and this type of plan aren’t for you.
+Anything under 1200 calories a day and this type of plan isn’t suitable for you.
 Furthermore, you’re are going to need a tool to count your calories.
 My recommendation is MyFitness Pal.
 Simple to use the app, you can get from the app store or play store.